Montrail Mountain Masochist III Review Facts

 liner and ensures moisture is wicked away quickly.
 The shoe also does a good job at draining water.
 The new pared-down heel collar and tongue both ensure that moisture is wicked away effectively.

 The Montrail Mountain Masochist III remains a very comfortable

 shoe.
 Most reviewers found the shoe fit true to size, with a few very narrow footed runners finding issues with the wide toe box.
 The toe box in this version remains wide.
 The midsole FluidFoam cushioning provides a comfortable base underfoot that protects runners from impact and provides a nice amount of padding that provides comfort for the wearer.
 The Trail Shield rock plate protects runners from hard trail debris while still remaining flexible and enabling a smooth ride.
 The well-padded heel collar and tongue have been changed.
 The padding has been reduced to address issues in the previous version of the shoe.
 The less padded heel and tongue areas still remain comfortable but they now dry much more quickly.

 The Montrail Mountain Masochist III looks like it can handle rough trails.
-The men and women's
+The men and women's shoes

-versions are colored similarly.
+are colored similarly.
 Both offer subdued tones perfect for hiding dirt building up after messy runs offroad.
 The third version of the Mountain Masochist still looks fit for all types of trail conditions.

 The Montrail Mountain Masochist III is still built with quality materials and is a solid shoe all around.
 The rubber Gryptonite outsole is tough and aggressive enough to protect from everyday wear and tear.
 Reviewers were able to go off-road on very technical trails and get in a lot of mileage

 with this shoe.
 No reviewers had issues with durability.
 This is definitely a trail shoe with longevity.